Qovery/terraform-provider-qovery/docs/resources/deployment_stage.md

 ### Optional

 - `description` (String) Description of the deployment stage.
-- `move_after` (String) Move the current deployment stage after the target deployment stage
+- `is_after` (String) Move the current deployment stage after the target deployment stage
-- `move_before` (String) Move the current deployment stage before the target deployment stage
+- `is_before` (String) Move the current deployment stage before the target deployment stage

 ### Read-Only